 What Is the Process Of Incineration?

-Also known as combustion, the technique of incineration revolves around the controlled burning of waste.
+Also known as combustion, the incineration technique revolves around the controlled burning of waste.
 It helps in reducing the volume of waste and saves a great amount of space in landfills.
 Burning municipal solid waste releases some harmful gases that might affect the quality of the air.
 However, with the use of filters and scrubbers, their impact can be reduced to a great extent.

 Scrubbers use liquid for lessening the acidic content of the gases, while the filters prevent the burning ash from entering the atmosphere.
 Combustion necessarily reduces the toxicity of the waste materials as the high temperature often breaks down the dangerous chemical compounds.
 If properly equipped, an incinerator is also capable of converting water into steam, which, in turn, can be used to generate power.